pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 | Bad debts, losses, profits | .06 | |
 | | $1.00 | $1.00 |

-{% include pagebreak.html canvas=23 %} higher.
-It is usually fixed at three or
-four times the manufacturing cost.
+&nbsp;{%- include pagebreak.html canvas=23 -%}&nbsp;higher.
+It is usually fixed at three or four times the manufacturing cost.
 Dr.
 Arthur Meiner in the German Boersenblatt proposes a formula[^n5] for determining selling price, which is illustrated with typical figures by Mr. Bean: